 There are better ways to insure your child

 Your child doesn't really need life insurance.
 Life insurance is intended to pay off debts and act as an income replacement in the event that you prematurely die.
 Most children don't have large debts, and most families aren't relying on their child's income to pay the electricity bill.
 It's far more likely that you need life insurance.
+You can go here to learn how to determine how much life insurance you need here.

 However, some people do like knowing that, in the terrible scenario where a child dies, there is a life insurance policy to pay for a funeral, allow parents to take time off work to grieve, and cover other associated costs.